family photo ideas

 Coordinate Outfits Without Matching

 As someone who loves fashion, choosing outfits for fall family pictures is always the hardest part for me.
-I’m not sure why, but I always overthink and feel stuck.
-And it always works out in the end.
+I’m not sure why, but I always overthink and feel stuck, and then end up rush ordering outfits last-minute.
+It always works out in the end, but I’m determined to get ahead this year.
 I prefer when outfits coordinate but don’t match.
 It’s a good idea to stick with a color palette, like blues and greens, or deeper, fall tones.
 I tend to stay away from bright colors, but did choose a bright (ish) blue dress for my little girl this year.
+Consider creating a Pinterest board to keep your ideas organized.

 Family Photo Outfit Ideas